 About Swathi Mohan

-I was one of the first few women on the manufacturing floor at Toyota in India, drawn by my passion for electrical engineering and a fascination for how things work.
-Standing on that vast shop floor, immersed in the buzz of machinery, and watching a vehicle roll off the final assembly line every single minute was a dream come true.
-Every day felt like an invitation to learn, to grow, and to sharpen my skills in ways I never imagined.
-My nearly decade-long journey with Toyota taught me to see a manufacturing floor as a “symphony of efficiency,” where each part and process worked together in harmony to achieve something remarkable.
+I was one of the first few women on the manufacturing floor at Toyota in India, drawn by a passion for electrical engineering and a deep curiosity for how things work.
+Standing on a vast shop floor, surrounded by the rhythm of machines and watching a vehicle roll off the final assembly line every minute, I saw firsthand what disciplined systems and clear thinking could achieve.
+Nearly a decade at Toyota trained me to observe processes closely, ask better questions, and treat problems as signals — not disruptions.

 Swathi Mohan -Founder and principal consultant of Leanacle.